 Another positive point is that your body uses up an extra 300-500 calories per day to make the milk.

+However, that doesn’t mean you should buy a couple of extra chocolate bars every single day to compensate.
 Still, it stands to reason if you’re eating normally, as you would, just to hunger, then you’re likely to get back to your pre-pregnancy weight faster than you would if you weren’t breastfeeding, which is very positive.

 Review dates, references & further resources